 How common are hate crime hoaxes?
-Some civil rights, Jewish and "antiracist" groups stress the view that they are unusual and represent the misguided work of disturbed individuals.
+Civil Rights, Jewish and anti-racist groups stress the view that they are unusual and represent the misguided work of disturbed individuals.
 On the other end of the spectrum is the view held by genuine racists and anti-Semites that a massive conspiracy exists to commit hoaxes and publicize them as bona fide hate crimes.
-The truth, as might be expected, lies somewhere between these two positions.
+The truth, as might be expected, lies somewhere between these two extreme positions.